 Fuse has released its first set of pre-primary endorsements for the 2022 election.
 Fuse's criteria for endorsements include:

 - Supporting candidates who have outstanding leadership qualities and will fight for working people, a healthy environment, and a better future for our children.

 - Supporting women, people of color, young people, and LGBTQ+ candidates running for office.

 - Supporting strong progressive candidates in competitive races against more conservative opponents.

 - Supporting progressives in races where the balance of power in the elected body is at stake and where Fuse efforts could help gain or protect a progressive majority.

+Our 2022 early endorsed candidates will be included in our Progressive Voters Guide when it is released in early July.
 You can help us support all of these candidates by making a donation to the Progressive Voters Guide here!